Timeline

 Diamonds discovered in South Africa

-15 year old Erasmus Jacobs discovers the Eureka diamond, not realizing at the time that it is a diamond.
+15 year old Erasmus Jacobs discovers the Eureka diamond.

 1877